ResearchComputing/Documentation/File-Systems.md

 ## Accounting

-To see how much space you've used in each directory, from a Summit 'scompile' node, run the `curc-quota` command:
+To see how much space you've used in each directory, from a Summit *scompile* node, run the `curc-quota` command:

 ```
 [janedoe@shas0136 ~]$ curc-quota